VAT registration Germany

-It normally takes four to six weeks to obtain a (general) tax number from the responsible local tax authority.
-The German VAT number for intra-Community transactions or services supplied where received from the Federal Central Office for Taxes (Bundeszentralamt für Steuern).
+It normally takes four to six weeks to obtain a tax number from the responsible local tax authority.
+The German VAT number for intra-community transactions or services supplied where received from the Federal Central Office for Taxes (Bundeszentralamt für Steuern).

 F22 Tax Certificate

 This certificate will confirm that the online seller is up-to-date with their German VAT compliance.
-This certificate will need to be collected by all online marketplaces (such as eBay, Amazon etc.) which the seller uses to sell their goods or services in the country.
-Failure to obtain and produce these certificates by the online marketplaces (such as eBay, Amazon etc.) will automatically suspend German account.
+All online marketplaces (such as eBay, Amazon etc.) has to collect F22 certificate.
+Failure to obtain these certificates.
+The online marketplaces (such as eBay, Amazon etc.) will automatically suspend in German account.

-Germany VAT returns are filed quarterly, but monthly returns must be filed if the VAT payable for the preceding year exceeded EUR7,500.
-However, if the VAT payable for the preceding year did not exceed EUR1,000, the taxable person may be exempted from filing preliminary returns.
+Most of the Germany VAT returns are file quarterly.
+But monthly returns must file, if the VAT payable for the preceding year exceeded EUR 7,500.
+If the VAT payable for the preceding year did not exceed EUR 1,000.
+The taxable person may be exempted for preliminary filing returns.
 Newly established taxable persons must file monthly VAT returns for the first and second year of registration.
 The preliminary VAT return must be submitted by the 10th day after the end of the filing period.
 The VAT authorities must receive payment in full by the same day.

-Because the regular filing deadline is relatively short, the German VAT authorities allow a permanent one month filing and payment extension on written application.
+The regular filing deadline is relatively short.
+The German VAT authorities allow a permanent one month filing and payment extension on written application.
 However, taxable persons that must submit monthly preliminary VAT returns must pay a special prepayment equal to 1/11 of the preceding year’s VAT liability by the due date.

 There is no special procedure or form required to deregister.
-The entrepreneur informs the tax office and states the reason for the deregistration.
+The entrepreneur informs the tax office regarding VAT deregistration.
+It will explain the reason for the deregistration.